 Sister Sharlet Ann Wagner has heard people say about people crossing the border: They should get in line.
 “My response to that,” Wagner says, “is always, they would love to get in line.
 Give them a line to get in; they’ll be happy to get in that line.”

 Wagner speaks from experience.
-In the late 1990s she served as intern with Immigration Legal Services of Catholic Charities Archdiocese of Washington (CCADW).
+In the late 1990s she served as an intern with Immigration Legal Services of Catholic Charities Archdiocese of Washington (CCADW).
 Her work with immigrants moved her to become an immigration attorney.
 Now she is back with CCADW as the founding director of a new program called the Newcomer Network.

 In 2019 CCADW leadership conducted a study to look at unmet needs in their area of service, which includes Washington, DC, and the surrounding Maryland counties.
 Immigration emerged as a high-need issue that CCADW was uniquely positioned to address.
 The next step was a grant proposal submitted to and eventually accepted by the A. James & Alice B. Clark Foundation, which provided a generous multiyear investment to launch the Newcomer Network.
 Wagner was hired in June of 2020 and started to operationalize the program.